Statistical Consulting and Research Services

 on our waiting list for Fall.
 We apologize for the inconvenience.

 To request statistical consultation, please submit a Request Form.
-A printable pdf is also available if preferred (pdf).
 Fill out this form as soon as possible, preferably (but not necessarily) before data collection.

 Advisory Council: Steve Cherry (chair), John Borkowski, Mike Franklin, Mark Greenwood, Megan Higgs, Kathryn Irvine, Mary Leonard, Donna Williams